Artificial Intelligence (AI) Guidelines

 For Reviewers and Editors

-Peer reviewers play a crucial role in maintaining the quality and credibility of research.
-That is why it is essential to approach this responsibility with transparency and care.
+Peer reviewers hold an utmost role in maintaining the quality and credibility of research.
+Thus, it is essential to approach this responsibility with transparency and care.

 AI tools must not be used to process or review submitted manuscripts.
 Uploading any part of a manuscript to an AI tool can: